Menu

 Do I need a GPU to use the OpenAI API?

-No. All the heavy work runs on OpenAI’s servers.
-Your machine just sends text and gets text back.
-Anything that can run Python and make HTTP requests will do.
+Nope.
+The heavy math runs on OpenAI’s servers.
+Your machine just ships text out and gets text back.
+A laptop that can run Python and hit the web is all you need.

 Can I use other LLM providers with the same code?

-Yes, many of them.
-Anthropic, Google, Mistral, and local models (via Ollama) all offer APIs that mirror OpenAI’s format.
-Often you just swap the base URL and key.
-Libraries like LiteLLM let you talk to all of them through one interface.
+Yes — many providers (Anthropic, Google, Mistral, local models via Ollama) expose endpoints that match OpenAI’s format.
+Most of the time you just swap the base URL and key.
+Libraries like LiteLLM wrap all of them behind one unified call.

 References